grafana/grafana-operator/documentation/deploy_grafana.md

 * *--namespaces*: watch for dashboards in a list of namespaces.
 Mutually exclusive with `--scan-all`.

 See `deploy/operator.yaml` for an example.

+If using the automated Ansible installer see the [grafana-operator-namespace-resources.yaml - Parameters](../deploy/ansible/README.md#parameters-1) for the equivlant parameters.

 ## Deploying Grafana